Syaw0/blog/_posts/2022-03-16-how-react-scheduler-works.md

 ### 2.2 setImmediate() to schedule a new task without blocking the rendering

-To schedule some task without blocking rendering(the step 3 above), we're already familiar with the trick of `setTimeout(0)`, it schedules a new macrotask.
+To schedule some task without blocking rendering(the step 3 above), we're already familiar with the trick of `setTimeout(callback, 0)`, it schedules a new macrotask.

 But there is event better API [setImmediate()](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate) but it is only available in IE and node.js.